Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/running-a-query-across-multiple-sql-server-databases.md

 :::figure{.inset}
 :img{src="/img/2022/01/temp-mq-folder.jpg" alt="The temp mq folder with an input and output file" loading="lazy"}
-:figcaption[The input and output files]
+::figcaption[The input and output files]
 :::

 ## Least privilege